bgmseo/MotGen/README.md

 * "exp126_8bit.tif" are the example bacteria live cell imaging saved in a series of tif files
 * "tracktest_BGM.m" complementary Matalab codes that track moving bacteria with a summary of extracted 15 motility feature statistics.

-# Generative Model
+# Generative Model : ML
-* Run ".ipynb" to generate bacterial motility statistics
+* Run "generatemotility.ipynb" to generate bacterial motility statistics
-* Run ".ipynb" to predict environments (pH, Temperature) for desired motility setting
+* Run "Motility_Predictions.ipynb" to predict environments (pH, Temperature) for desired motility features

 # Contact
 If you have any questions or problems, please contact to bgm.seo AT snu.ac.kr